2018-2019 Youth Leadership Cabinet

 Gain unique knowledge of the community

-Understand the work of United Way and feel invested in positively impacting the community
+Understand the work of United Way and gain investment in positively impacting the community

 Develop critical leadership, organizational and planning skills